Traditional Hand-Forged Ironmongery Range Explainer

 Author: Carl Benson

-Carl is the founder of Suffolk Latch Company, with a background in engineering and over 20 years’ experience in home hardware.
-He works closely with suppliers and designers alike to develop quality ironmongery that stands the test of time.
-Read my full bio.
+Carl is the founder of Suffolk Latch Company, with a background in engineering and over 20 years' experience in home hardware.
+He works closely with suppliers and designers to develop quality ironmongery.
+Read Carl's full bio.

 Carl Benson